Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

 * **Work Directory(Step 1)**

 The steps for library download and environment setup can be found in :ref:`l1_vitis_motorcontrol`.
-For getting the design,
+To get the design,

 .. code-block:: bash